pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 sudo apt-get install libblas-dev liblapack-dev libatlas-base-dev gfortran
 #I had errors when initially trying to install numpy and scipy without these, and it is not mentioned in the Lasagne installation page
 ```
-- now use pip to install numpy and scipy
+- now use pip in the terminal to install numpy and scipy
 ```python
 # Install numpy
 pip install numpy